strike65/SwiftyStats/README.md

 ![Version](https://img.shields.io/badge/version-0.8.6-orange.svg) ![Language](https://img.shields.io/badge/language-Swift_4-yellow.svg) ![DevelopmentPlatform](https://img.shields.io/badge/Development_Platform-macos-red.svg) ![SupportedOS](https://img.shields.io/badge/Supported_OS-macOS/iOS-blue.svg) ![Build](https://img.shields.io/badge/Build-passed-green.svg)
 SwiftyStats
 ===========
 SwiftyStats is a generic statistical framework completely written in Swift 4.
 The framework is basically a port from an existing Objective C framework I've written years ago.
 The framework includes often used statistical routines.
+This is framework is far from being perfect and is "work in progress".
+Due to some external limitations (earning money) the code will be updated rather sporadically.

 # How to Install
 ## CocoaPods